 The mandatory course assignments are valid for one semester after the semester the course was taken.

 In the course, the following forms of assessment will be used:

 Course assessment includes a supervised Bachelor's thesis and an oral exam.
-The length of the Bachelor's thesis should be of about 3500 words plus bibliography, written in Spanish.
-The oral exam is a conversation in Spanish about the course required readings, where the Bachelor's thesis may also be brought up.
+The length of the Bachelor's thesis should be about 10 pages long (double line spacing, fontsize 12, Times New Roman or equivalent) plus bibliography, written in Spanish.
+The oral exam is a conversation in Spanish about the course required readings, where the Bachelor's thesis also may be brought up.

 The Bachelor's thesis is worth 60% of the final grade and the oral exam is worth 40%.
-Failing one of these parts means that the final course grade in SPLA257 will be an F. Both parts of the exam must be passed the same semester.
+The student must pass both parts in order to pass the course.
+Both parts of the exam must be passed the same semester.

 When retaking the exam in the semester without instruction, students must submit the revised thesis without further supervision.

 The Bachelor's thesis and oral exam fulfill the requirements for independent work that is a necessary part of a Bachelor's degree.
 A maximum of one course with the SPLA250 course code can be taken during the same semester.

 The grading scale is A-F, where F is a fail.

 Spring.
 There will also be given an assessment early in the fall semester for students with valid compulsory coursework.